rapidsai/cugraph/cpp/examples/README.md

 ## Contents

-- sg_examples: contains simple code on how to use libcugraph to run different cugraph algorithms in a signle GPU node.
+- sg_examples: simple code on how to use libcugraph to run different graph algorithms in a signle GPU node.

-- mg_examples: contains example code on how to use libcugraph to run different cugraph algorithms in a multi GPU node.
+- mg_examples: example code on how to use libcugraph to run different graph algorithms in a multi GPU node.

+-  graph_partitioning: contains code to explain vertex and edge partitioning in cugraph.

 ## Build instructions: